 Learn something new every day More Info... by email

 Theft by deception is the intentional use of false information to obtain goods, services, or valuable information from another person or entity.
 There are many different types of theft by deception, running the gamut from writing bad checks to Internet phishing scams.
-Businesses and individuals need to be wary of these fraudulent games, as falling victim to theft by deception can result in loss of property or even mortal danger.
+Businesses and individuals need to be wary of these fraudulent games, as falling victim to this type of theft can result in loss of property or even mortal danger.

 Falsifying documents is one common type of theft by deception.
 This category of fraud-based crime includes the use of unlawful or forged checks, falsifying identification or bank documents, or even using fake references to get preferential rates or access to services not available to the general public.
 Intentionally writing bad checks or using revoked credit cards are very common examples of this type of theft, though a legal distinction is often made between an honest mistake and an intentional fraud.
 If the person knew he or she did not have the funds to cover a purchase, yet used checks or credit cards anyway, this is typically considered a form of theft.

 Phishing scams are a popular and widespread form of theft by deception over the Internet.
 These scams involve sending out emails that appear to be from a legitimate company, such as a bank, claiming that the receiver needs to confirm or re-enter account details.
 In truth, the links in the email take the user to a controlled site, where personal data entered is recorded and used for identity theft.
 Similar scams may be conducted through the mail or even by phone, with fraudsters often claiming that they represent a legitimate organization in order to get personal details.